Celebrating Waterford Theatre & Arts

 The Waterford News & Star Green Room Awards will feature a spectacular variety show by the crème de la crème of Waterford talent as we honour those who make it not just alright on the night but send us home with soaring hearts and memories to treasure.

-Nominees for the Green Room Awards will be revealed in the Waterford News & Star in January.
+Nominees for the Green Room Awards were revealed in the Waterford News & Star in January – see links below.

 Last year’s Waterford News & Star Green Room Awards: “It was another bumper year for the arts in Waterford with new writings, new plays, fascinating exhibitions, sell-out concerts and huge musicals drawing large attendances.
 Add in a myriad of festivals and you get an inkling of a crammed calendar of creative collective artistic work that is hardly replicated anywhere else in the country.”